-Collocations like terminology tend to be lexicalized and have a somewhat more restricted meaning than the surface form suggested (Justeson and Katz 1995).
-Collocations are recurrent combinations of words that co-occur more often than chance.
-The words in a collocation may appear next to each other (rigid collocations) or otherwise (flexible/elastic collocations).
-On the other hand, collocations can be classified into lexical and grammatical collocations (Benson, Benson, Ilson, 1986).
-Lexical collocations are formed between content words, while the grammatical collocation has to do with a content word and function words or a syntactic structure.
+Collocations, like terminology, tends to be lexicalized and to have a somewhat more restricted meaning than the surface forms suggest [Justeson and Katz, 1995].
+Collocations are recurrent combinations of words that co-occur more often than they normally would based on chance.
+The words in a collocation may appear next to each other (rigid collocations) or in other locations (flexible/elastic collocations).
+On the other hand, collocations can also be classified as lexical or grammatical collocations [Benson, Benson, Ilson, 1986].
+Lexical collocations exist between content words, while a grammatical collocation exists between a content word and function words or a syntactic structure.
 Collocations are pervasive in all types of writing and can be found in phrases, chunks, proper names, idioms, and terminology.
-Collocations in one language are usually difficult to translate directly into another language word by word, therefore present a challenge for machine translation systems and second language learners alike.
+Collocations in one language are usually difficult to translate directly into another language word for word; therefore, they present a challenge for machine translation systems and second language learners alike.

-Automatic extraction of monolingual and bilingual collocations are important for many applications, including natural language generation, word sense disambiguation, machine translation, lexicography, and cross language information retrieval.
-Hank and Church (1990) pointed out the usefulness of mutual information for identifying monolingual collocations in lexicography.
-Justeson and Katz (1995) proposed to identify technical terminology based on preferred linguistic patterns and discourse property of repetition.
-Among many general methods presented by Manning and Schutze (1999), best results can be achieved by filtering based on both linguistic and statistical constraints.
-Smadja (1993) presented a method called EXTRACT, based on means variance of the distance between two collocates capable of computing elastic collocations.
-Kupiec (1993) proposed to extract bilingual noun phrases using statistical analysis of co-occurrence of phrases.
-Smadja, McKeown, and Hatzivassiloglou (1996) extended the EXTRACT approach to handling of bilingual collocation based mainly on the statistical measures of Dice coefficient.
-Dunning (1993) pointed out the weakness of mutual information and showed that log likelihood ratios are more effective in identifying monolingual collocations especially when the occurrence count is very low.
+Automatic extraction of monolingual and bilingual collocations is important for many applications, including natural language generation, word sense disambiguation, machine translation, lexicography, and cross language information retrieval.
+Hank and Church [1990] pointed out the usefulness of mutual information for identifying monolingual collocations in lexicography.
+Justeson and Katz [1995] proposed to identify technical terminology based on preferred linguistic patterns and discourse properties of repetition.
+Among the many general methods presented by Manning and Schutze [1999], the best results can be achieved through filtering based on both linguistic and statistical constraints.
+Smadja [1993] presented a method called EXTRACT, based on the mean variance of the distance between two collocates , that is capable of computing elastic collocations.
+Kupiec [1993] proposed to extract bilingual noun phrases using statistical analysis of the co-occurrence of phrases.
+Smadja, McKeown, and Hatzivassiloglou [1996] extended the EXTRACT approach to handle bilingual collocation based mainly on the statistical measures of the Dice coefficient.
+Dunning [1993] pointed out the weakness of mutual information and showed that log likelihood ratios are more effective in identifying monolingual collocations, especially when the occurrence count is very low.

-Both Smadja and Kupiec used the statistical association between the whole of collocations in two languages without looking into the constituent words.
-For a collocation and its paraphrasing translation counterpart, that is reasonable.
-For instance, with the bilingual collocation ("擠破頭", "stop at nothing") in Example 1, it is not going to help looking into the statistical association between "擠" [ji] (sqeeze) (or "破" [bo, broken] and "stopping" and "頭" tou, head] for that matter).
-However, with the bilingual collocation ("減薪", "pay cut") in Example 2, considering the statistical association between "pay" and [xin] (wage) as well as "cut" "減" [jian, reduce] certainly makes "薪" and sense.
-Moreover, we have more data to make statistical inference between words than phrases.
-Therefore, measuring the statistical association of collocations based on constituent words will help to cope with the data sparseness problem.
+Both Smadja and Kupiec used the statistical association between whole collocations in two languages without examining the constituent words.
+For a collocation and its non-compositional translation equivalent, this approach is reasonable.
+For instance, with the bilingual collocation ("擠破頭", "stop at nothing") shown in Example 1, it will not be helpful to examine the statistical association between "stopping" and "擠" [ji, squeeze] (or "破" [bo, broken] and "頭" [tou, head] for that matter).
+However, for the bilingual collocation ("減薪", "pay cut") shown in Example 2, considering the statistical "pay" and "薪" association between [xin, wage] as well as between "cut" and "臧" [jian, reduce] certainly makes sense.
+Moreover, we have more data with which to make statistical inferences between words than between phrases.
+Therefore, measuring the statistical association of collocations based on constituent words will help us cope with the data sparseness problem.
 We will be able to extract bilingual collocations with high reliability even when they appear together in aligned sentences only once or twice.

-They are stopping at nothing to get their kids into "star schools" 他們擠破頭也要把孩子送進明星小學 Source: 1995/02 No Longer Just an Academic Question: Educational Alternatives Come to Taiwan
+They are stopping at nothing to get their kids into "star schools"

+Source: 1995/02 No Longer Just an Academic Question: Educational Alternatives Come to Taiwan

-Not only haven't there been layoffs or pay cuts, the year-end bonus and the performance review bonuses will go out as usual . 不但不虞裁員、減薪,年終獎金、考績獎金還都照發不誤 Source: 1991/01 Filling the Iron Rice Bowl
+Not only haven't there been layoffs or pay cuts, the year-end bonus and the performance review bonuses will go out as usual.

+Source: 1991/01 Filling the Iron Rice Bowl